Tayfun Özcan: Post-Grand Prix

-Özcan faced Enriko Kehl at ONE: Full Circle on February 25, 2022.
+Özcan faced Enriko Kehl at ONE: Full Circle on 25 February 2022.
 He won the bout via unanimous decision.

-Özcan was expected to face the former Glory lightweight champion Marat Grigorian at ONE on Prime Video 2 on September 30, 2022.
-On September 21, Özcan was rescheduled to Superbon Singha Mawynn for the ONE Kickboxing Featherweight Championship as a short-notice replacement for the injured Chingiz Allazov. Özcan was later once again booked to face Grigorian, as Yusupov and Superbon both failed the pre-fight medical, held the day before the event.
+Özcan was expected to face the former Glory lightweight champion Marat Grigorian at ONE on Prime Video 2 on 30 September 2022.
+On 21 September, Özcan was rescheduled to Superbon Singha Mawynn for the ONE Kickboxing Featherweight Championship as a short-notice replacement for the injured Chingiz Allazov. Özcan was later once again booked to face Grigorian, as Yusupov and Superbon both failed the pre-fight medical, held the day before the event.
 He lost the fight by unanimous decision.

-Özcan faced Ali Baniasad at Enfusion #119 - 10 Year Anniversary on February 11, 2023.
+Özcan faced Ali Baniasad at Enfusion #119 - 10 Year Anniversary on 11 February 2023.
 He won the fight by a second-round technical knockout.

-Özcan competed in a featherweight kickboxing match against Superbon Banchamek at ONE Fight Night 11 on June 9, 2023.
+Özcan competed in a featherweight kickboxing match against Superbon Banchamek at ONE Fight Night 11 on 9 June 2023.
 He lost the fight by second-round knockout, getting knocked out with a head kick.

 GLORY

-Özcan made his Glory debut against Majid Amarouche at Glory 93 on July 20, 2024.
+Özcan made his Glory debut against Majid Amarouche at Glory 93 on 20 July 2024.
 He won the fight by unanimous decision.

-On December 7, 2024, Özcan faced Younes Smaili at Glory Collision 7.
+On 7 December 2024, Özcan faced Younes Smaili at Glory Collision 7.
 He lost the fight by split decision.

-Özcan was expected to face Ismail Ouzgni at Glory 100 - Day One on June 13, 2025.
+Özcan was expected to face Ismail Ouzgni at Glory 100 - Day One on 13 June 2025.
 The fight was later cancelled.

-Özcan faced Don Sno at Glory 103 on August 23, 2025.
+Özcan faced Don Sno at Glory 103 on 23 August 2025.
 He lost via split decision.